 Solo Female Travel in Abu Dhabi

-I visited Abu Dhabi several as a solo female traveler and absolutely loved it.
+I visited Abu Dhabi several times as a solo female traveler and absolutely loved it.
 Abu Dhabi is safe – for female and male travelers, for solo and family travel.
-As always, exercise common sense, but you should not be afraid to travel to this Islamic country (as I also think Dubai is great for solo female travel).
-Abu Dhabi is one of the best destinations in the Arab world for solo female travel, so enjoy!
+As always, be aware of your surroundings, but you should not be afraid to travel to this Islamic country (as I also think Dubai is great for solo female travel).

-I recommend visiting between October-March, as it gets really hot in summer (which is from April to beginning of October).
+I recommend visiting between late October and March, as it gets boiling in summer (from April to the beginning of October).

-In December however, some days were really foggy and it was hard to do “sightseeing in Abu Dhabi” as I wished to do.
+- In December, however, some days can be really foggy.
+I experienced it myself and it was hard to do sightseeing as I wished to do.
 Luckily, I had seen many parts of Abu Dhabi before, but it can be a bummer for Abu Dhabi first-time visitors.

-There is also a stricter dress code and less alcohol available.
-In 2020 Ramadan is mostly during the month of May
+- There is also a stricter dress code and less alcohol available.

-If you stay overnight, then I have some hotel recommendations for oyu.
-Though hotels here seem a bit more affordable than in Dubai it is not a budget destination, even cheaper hotels offer good value for money.
+If you stay overnight, then I have some hotel recommendations for you.
+Though hotels in Abu Dhabi seem a bit more affordable than in Dubai, it is not a budget destination.

-Here is my detailed accommodation guide for Abu Dhabi – or click on the links below to find some of the places I recommend staying a
+- Here is my detailed accommodation guide for Abu Dhabi – or click on the links below to find some of the places I recommend staying at.

-Luxury Accommodation in Abu Dhabi: Emirates Palace (one of the most luxurious hotels in the world)
+- Luxury Accommodation: Emirates Palace is one of the most luxurious hotels in the world.

-Mid-Range Accommodation in Abu Dhabi: Shangri-La Hotel Qaryat Al Beri (a beautiful 4* hotel with a view of the Grand Mosque)
+- Mid-Range Accommodation: Shangri-La Hotel Qaryat Al Beri is a beautiful 4* hotel with a view of the Grand Mosque.

-Budget Hotels and Hostels in Abu Dhabi Click here to find budget-friendly hotels and hostels
+- Budget Hotels and Hostels: Click here to find budget-friendly hotels and hostels

 How to Get to Abu Dhabi

-If you spend 1 day in Abu Dhabi it is most likely, you will most likely get to Abu Dhabi from Dubai and do a day trip or you will have a stopover.
-So, here are tips on how to get to the city center from Abu Dhabi airport or from Dubai.
+1 day in Abu Dhabi most likely means you will get there from Dubai as a day trip, or you will have a stopover.
+Here are tips on how to get to the city center from either Abu Dhabi airport or Dubai.

 From Abu Dhabi Airport

-The great thing about Abu Dhabi’s airport is that it is close to the city center and its main attractions, so even if you only have an eight to ten-hour layover you can still take advantage of a lot of the great places to visit in Abu Dhabi.
+Abu Dhabi’s airport is close to the city center.
+So even if you only have an eight to ten-hour layover, you can still visit many great places in Abu Dhabi.

-If you take a taxi, you have to pay $6-20 (depending on the exact location).
+- If you take a taxi from the airport, you have to pay $6-20 to the first stop (depending on the exact location).

 From Dubai to Abu Dhabi

-If booking one of the tours, either by hop-on and hop-off buses, or if you do guided tours, you can make some decisions on the itineraries and see which of the activities mentioned here are the most appealing to you.
+There are different tours that take you from Dubai to Abu Dhabi.
+The choices seem endless.
+Though those itineraries might not be 100% the way you want them to be, you can see which of the activities mentioned in the tour descriptions are the most appealing to you.
 Many tours have bundled a couple of great activities in Abu Dhabi.

 If you have only one day in Abu Dhabi, my tip is not to waste time and start with the highlight first.